tripolskypetr/node-ollama-agent-swarm/README.md

 3. The active chat session in the swarm could be changed [by executing function tool](https://platform.openai.com/docs/assistants/tools/function-calling)

-4. All chat sessions [share the same chat history](https://platform.openai.com/docs/api-reference/messages/getMessage) for each client.
-Each client chat history keep last 25 messages with rotation.
+4. All chat sessions [share the same chat history](https://platform.openai.com/docs/api-reference/messages/getMessage) for all agents.
+Each client chat history keep the last 25 messages with rotation.
 The chat history implementation is designed to store messages in Redis

 5. Each chat session has it's [unique system prompt](https://platform.openai.com/docs/api-reference/messages/createMessage#messages-createmessage-role)